mrhouzlane/1man1vote/README.md

 ### Smart contract

-- send tokens to a contract and notify it in a single transaction with ERC777
+- send tokens to a contract and notify it in a single transaction with ERC777.
 - Use a granularity of 10 minimum tokens minted/burned for voting to respect our specified points which listed in the rules of 1man1vote.
 - Update the balance history on-chain when token goes from OperatorX to Contract.
+- Usage of Hooks from OpenZeppelin to apply our logic.

 Logic :